 This protocol is used to estimate savings for variable refrigerant flow systems (VRF) measures through an M&V approach.
 The development of the VRF M&V methodology is driven by the desire to create and implement a framework to provide high quality verified savings while not restricting the ability of program implementers to use the tools and systems they developed.
-The protocol allows for flexibility in implementation while developing verified energy savings and balancing the risk associated with the uncertainty in the expected savings.
+The protocol allows for flexible implementation while developing verified energy savings and balancing the risk associated with the uncertainty in the expected savings.

 Measure Description